History of Iraq: Parthian and Roman rule

 Christianity reached Mesopotamia in the 1st century AD, and Roman Syria in particular became the center of Eastern Rite Christianity and the Syriac literary tradition.
 Mandeism is also believed to have either originated there around this time or entered as Mandaeans sought refuge from Palestine.

 Sumerian-Akkadian religious tradition disappeared during this period, as did the last remnants of cuneiform literacy, although temples were still being dedicated to the Assyrian national god Ashur in his home city as late as the 4th century.

 Sassanid Empire

 In the 3rd century AD, the Parthians were in turn succeeded by the Sassanid dynasty, which ruled Mesopotamia until the 7th-century Islamic invasion.
-The Sassanids conquered the independent states of Adiabene, Osroene, Hatra and finally Assur during the 3rd century.
-In the mid-6th century the Persian Empire under the Sassanid dynasty was divided by Khosrow I into four quarters, of which the western one, called Khvārvarān, included most of modern Iraq, and subdivided to provinces of Mishān, Asuristān (Assyria), Adiabene and Lower Media.
+The Sassanids conquered the independent states of Adiabene, Osroene, Hatra, and finally Assur during the 3rd century.
+In the mid-6th century, the Persian Empire under the Sassanid dynasty was divided by Khosrow I into four quarters, of which the western one, called Khvārvarān, included most of modern Iraq, and was subdivided into the provinces of Mishān, Asuristān, Adiabene, and Lower Media.
+North of Asoristan and west of Adiabene lay the sasanian province of Arbayistan, which roughly corresponded to Upper Mesopotamia.
 The term Iraq is widely used in the medieval Arabic sources for the area in the center and south of the modern republic as a geographic rather than a political term, implying no greater precision of boundaries than the term "Mesopotamia" or, indeed, many of the names of modern states before the 20th century.